 At the Wildfowl and Wetlands Trust’s Caerlaverock Reserve in Dumfries & Galloway, the team puts peanuts and honey out for the badgers most evenings and sightings of these playful mammals on the ‘badger cam’ are common.
 There are also occasional sightings of otter, deer and foxes too.

 These impressive birds of prey migrate thousands of miles from West Africa to Scotland each year to raise their chicks on freshly-caught fine Scottish fish.
-They arrive in late March and you can see some amazing live footage of them on the Loch of the Lowes webcam, which beams pictures from Dunkeld in Highland Perthshire, from the Loch Arkaig Osprey Cam in the Scottish Highlands and also on the Tweed Valley Osprey Project webcam at Glentress Forest in the Scottish Borders.
+They arrive in late March and you can see some amazing live footage of them on the Loch of the Lowes webcam (Currently unavailable), which beams pictures from Dunkeld in Highland Perthshire, from the Loch Arkaig Osprey Cam in the Scottish Highlands and also on the Tweed Valley Osprey Project webcam at Glentress Forest in the Scottish Borders.